3 min read

 Disallow: /*?*results=*

-We can't really do it in a single Disallow as the parameters might be in any order.
-By including the ? in the url we're ensuring that the parameter names are only in the query string, and not in the main url path.
-By doing this we can prevent the crawlers from wasting your crawl budget and smashing your server resources.
+We can't really do this in a single Disallow because the parameters might be in any order.
+By including the ? in the url we're ensuring that the parameter names are only in the query string, not in the main url path.
+This prevents crawlers from wasting crawl budget and putting unnecessary load on server resources.

 Search engines can often make up 30-50% of the overall page requests to a website.
-It's crucial to manage their behaviour to maximise their effectiveness and minimise your server utilisation.
-Keep an eye on your access logs to watch out for unwanted behaviour and use robots.txt to keep them in line!
+Managing their behaviour helps maximise useful crawling and minimise server utilisation.
+Keep an eye on your access logs for unwanted behaviour, and use robots.txt where it gives you the right level of control.